hiromis/notes/Lesson5.md

 ![](lesson5/27.png)

 So that's our data.
 We've seen MNIST before in its pre-reshaped version, here it is in flattened version.
-S o I'm going to be using it in its flattened version.
+So I'm going to be using it in its flattened version.

 Currently they are numpy arrays.
 I need them to be tensors.
 So I can just map `torch.tensor` across all of them, and so now they're tensors.